Commensurators of thin normal subgroups and abelian quotients: Homological lines with holes and Hodge theory

+Hodge theory will allow us to leverage preservation of homological lines with holes in order to promote equality of cohomology classes to equality of forms.
 We recall the necessary tools from Hodge theory and $L^2-$cohomology that we shall need.
 Let $M$ be a (not necessarily compact) Riemannian manifold.
 We fix notation: $\Omega^k$ will denote the space of smooth $k-$forms, $d$ will denote the differential on forms, $\ast$ will denote the Hodge star operator, $d^\ast$ will denote the adjoint of $d$, and $\Delta=dd^\ast + d^\ast d$ will denote the Laplacian on forms.
 A form $\omega\in \Omega^k$ is a \emph{ harmonic $k-$form} for the given metric on $M$ if $\Delta \omega = 0$.
 Harmonic forms are closed and co-closed.

 \begin{theorem}\cite[Ch.
 6]{warner-book} Let $M$ be a compact Riemannian manifold.
 Then for all $k$ and every real cohomology class $[\omega] \in H^k(M,\Re)$, there exists a unique harmonic form $\omega_{\harm}$ representing $[\omega]$. \end{theorem}